Centers for Education & Research on Therapeutics (CERTs)

-CERTs consists of 6 research centers and a Coordinating Center.
+CERTs consists of 6 research centers and a central scientific coordinating center, the CERTs Scientific Forum.
 The Centers receive funds from both public and private sources, with core financial support from the Agency for Healthcare Research and Quality (AHRQ).

 Research conducted by the CERTs program has three major aims:

 - To increase awareness of both the uses and risks of new drugs and drug combinations, biological products, and devices, as well as of mechanisms to improve their safe and effective use.